 Finally, FINRA found that Robinhood’s website and mobile applications failed to display all items of market data required to be displayed by a broker-dealer providing quotation information in NMS stocks for customers.
 Robinhood failed to display required information such as the size of the last reported sale, the market where the last reported sale occurred or the markets displaying the best bid and the best offer for the security.

 8. You mentioned the fines and the restitution.
 Any other sanctions?

 Why, yes.
 Robinhood was censured.
 In addition, as noted above, Robinhood has been required to employ an independent compliance consultant in connection with the FINRA and SEC best execution/payment for order flow enforcement actions mentioned above.
 Robinhood will be required to continue to engage this independent compliance consultant to conduct a comprehensive review of the adequacy of Robinhood’s compliance with all of the areas identified in FINRA’s most recent enforcement action.

 9. It really sounds like FINRA means business.
 I’m concerned that FINRA may find that our procedures are deficient, or that while they look good, we aren’t following them.
 Is there anyone who can help us?

 Yes, of course!
-If you would like further information concerning the matters discussed in this Legal Insight, please contact one of the following Partners in the Financial Services practice area:
+If you would like further information concerning the matters discussed in this Legal Insight, please contact a Partner in the Financial Services practice area.